Table of Contents

 Taxes on benami properties

-Benami investments shall be taxed at a flat rate of 60 per cent.
+Benami investments are taxed at a flat rate of 60 per cent.
 The person will also have to pay a surcharge of 25 per cent and education cess of three per cent, on the tax amount.
 The tax liability, after taking into account all the taxes and surcharge, will come to 83.25 per cent of the value of the investment.

 Income tax implications for the benamidar